veracrypt/VeraCrypt/src/Readme.txt

 Mac OS X specifics:
 -----------------------------------------------------------

-Under MacOSX, the SDK for OSX 11.3 is used by default.
-To use another version of the SDK (i.e. 10.15), you can export the environment variable VC_OSX_TARGET:
+Under MacOSX, the lastest installed SDK is used by default.
+To use a different version of the SDK when building using make, you can export the environment variable VC_OSX_SDK:

-	$ export VC_OSX_TARGET=10.15
+	$ export VC_OSX_SDK=13.0

-Before building under MacOSX, pkg-config must be installed if not yet available.
+For development dependencies management, you can use homebrew (https://brew.sh).

+	$ brew install pkg-config yasm wxwidgets

+You also need system dependencies

+	$ brew install --cask macfuse packages

+After installating dependencies via brew, you can build a local development build

+	$ ./src/Build/build_veracrypt_macosx.sh -b

+If you want to build the package, you also need to pass `-p` to the build script above.
+The built executable will be in `.src/Main`

+If you prefer to build from sources, or without homebrew, pkg-config and packages must be installed.

-Get it from https://pkgconfig.freedesktop.org/releases/pkg-config-0.28.tar.gz and compile using the following commands :
+Get pkg-config from https://pkgconfig.freedesktop.org/releases/pkg-config-0.29.2.tar.gz and compile using the following commands :

-	$ ./configure --with-internal-glib
+	$ CFLAGS="-Wno-int-conversion" CXXFLAGS="-Wno-int-conversion" ./configure --with-internal-glib
 	$ make
 	$ sudo make install